nathvda/algo-js/README.md

 # Documentation

+22-11-30 :
+- added localStorage to save the selected background color
+- started trying to work with third-party API

 22-11-28 :
 - added forms to get the data needed for the execution of the scripts
 - added styles and color picker for the background